Polaris Wealth Advisory Group LLC Has $1.94 Million Stake in Adobe Inc. (NASDAQ:ADBE)

-Polaris Wealth Advisory Group LLC lessened its position in shares of Adobe Inc. (NASDAQ:ADBE – Free Report) by 15.2% in the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 3,964 shares of the software company’s stock after selling 712 shares during the period.
-Polaris Wealth Advisory Group LLC’s holdings in Adobe were worth $1,938,000 at the end of the most recent reporting period.
+Polaris Wealth Advisory Group LLC decreased its position in Adobe Inc. (NASDAQ:ADBE – Free Report) by 15.2% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 3,964 shares of the software company’s stock after selling 712 shares during the period.
+Polaris Wealth Advisory Group LLC’s holdings in Adobe were worth $1,938,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also bought and sold shares of the company.
-Marietta Wealth Management LLC lifted its stake in shares of Adobe by 7.5% in the 2nd quarter.
-Marietta Wealth Management LLC now owns 13,870 shares of the software company’s stock valued at $6,782,000 after purchasing an additional 969 shares during the period.
-Ilmarinen Mutual Pension Insurance Co increased its stake in shares of Adobe by 11.1% in the 1st quarter.
-Ilmarinen Mutual Pension Insurance Co now owns 50,000 shares of the software company’s stock valued at $19,269,000 after acquiring an additional 5,000 shares in the last quarter.
-Scotia Capital Inc. lifted its position in shares of Adobe by 4.7% during the 2nd quarter.
-Scotia Capital Inc. now owns 126,816 shares of the software company’s stock valued at $62,012,000 after acquiring an additional 5,663 shares during the period.
-Sovereign Financial Group Inc. bought a new stake in Adobe in the second quarter valued at $1,020,000.
-Finally, Stiles Financial Services Inc grew its stake in shares of Adobe by 6.0% in the 2nd quarter.
-Stiles Financial Services Inc now owns 3,600 shares of the software company’s stock valued at $1,760,000 after buying an additional 205 shares during the period.
-Institutional investors and hedge funds own 80.00% of the company’s stock.

-A number of brokerages have recently weighed in on ADBE.
-Mizuho reaffirmed a “buy” rating and set a $630.00 target price on shares of Adobe in a research report on Friday, September 15th.
-Robert W. Baird raised their price objective on shares of Adobe from $500.00 to $540.00 and gave the company a “neutral” rating in a research note on Friday, September 15th.
-Deutsche Bank Aktiengesellschaft boosted their target price on shares of Adobe from $550.00 to $610.00 and gave the stock a “buy” rating in a research report on Friday, September 15th.
-Jefferies Financial Group lifted their price target on Adobe from $600.00 to $660.00 and gave the company a “buy” rating in a research note on Monday, September 11th.
-Finally, Wolfe Research increased their price objective on Adobe from $580.00 to $650.00 and gave the stock an “outperform” rating in a research note on Friday, September 15th.
+A number of brokerages recently issued reports on ADBE.
+Argus increased their target price on Adobe from $565.00 to $611.00 in a report on Tuesday, September 19th.
+JPMorgan Chase & Co. lifted their price objective on shares of Adobe from $490.00 to $530.00 and gave the company a “neutral” rating in a report on Wednesday, September 13th.
+DA Davidson raised shares of Adobe from a “neutral” rating to a “buy” rating and boosted their target price for the stock from $500.00 to $640.00 in a research report on Thursday, October 26th.
+Morgan Stanley raised shares of Adobe from an “equal weight” rating to an “overweight” rating and raised their price target for the company from $510.00 to $660.00 in a research report on Monday, July 31st.
+Finally, Robert W. Baird boosted their price objective on Adobe from $500.00 to $540.00 and gave the stock a “neutral” rating in a report on Friday, September 15th.
 Seven equities research analysts have rated the stock with a hold rating and twenty have given a buy rating to the stock.
 Based on data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and an average price target of $602.11.

 Adobe Inc, together with its subsidiaries, operates as a diversified software company worldwide.
 It operates through three segments: Digital Media, Digital Experience, and Publishing and Advertising.
 The Digital Media segment offers products, services, and solutions that enable individuals, teams, and enterprises to create, publish, and promote content; and Document Cloud, a unified cloud-based document services platform.